Regional Measure 3 Bridge Toll ballot MEasure Passes

-Regional Measure 3 will be on the June 5, 2018 ballot in Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma counties.
-It requires a 50%+1 majority vote across the nine Bay Area counties for approval.
+Regional Measure 3 was on the June 5, 2018 ballot in Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma counties.
+It required a 50%+1 majority vote across the nine Bay Area counties for approval.

 |Regional Measure 3 Projects / Programs benefiting San Francisco||Project Funding Amount|